Stephen-Lon/Alfred-workflow-XMP-Explorer/README.md

 # Alfred-workflow-XMP-Explorer
 A workflow to search for and view photo metadata

-This ia very much a first release and I am interested to know if it works, and is helpful, for others.
+This is very much a first release and I am interested to know if it works, and is helpful, for others.

 # Prerequisites for using this workflow
 1. You must have installed the free command line utility [ExifTool](https://exiftool.org/).